 Key Stage 3

-Throughout the two years, we assess students’ progress several times within each half term, in line with the assessment criteria for the new English curriculum.
+Throughout the three years, we assess students’ progress several times within each half term, in line with the assessment criteria for the new English curriculum.
 We give students the opportunity to reflect on their own progress and set targets, whilst tracking all progress on a database.
 We use assignments and an end-of-year exam to give a grade at the end of each year.

 In order to provide some students needing extra support in the transition from Key Stage 2 to Key Stage 3, we provide a reciprocal reading programme, an EAL support programme, a reading buddies programme and intervention programmes.